What Is A Fifth Wheel Trailer? All You Need To Know About 5th Wheels

 Interior amenities include everything you will find in a full-featured RV.

-They will include a full kitchen, bathroom, bedroom, and one or more seating areas.
+They will include a full kitchen, bathroom, bedroom with up to a king size camper mattress, and one or more seating areas.

-They are self-contained in that they have RV holding tanks for fresh water and waste water (both gray and black tanks).
+They are self-contained in that they have travel trailer holding tanks for fresh water and wastewater (both gray and black tanks).

-Furnishing quality ranges from basic, utilitarian fixtures and furniture, to rigs with high-end kitchens with residential refrigerator, island sinks, comfortable lounge chairs, solid surface counters, and home theaters.
+Furnishing quality ranges from basic, practical fixtures and furniture to rigs with high-end kitchens with a residential refrigerator, island sinks, comfortable lounge chairs, solid surface counters, and home theaters.

 Just remember, the more luxuries a particular model has, the higher the price will be.
-Prices can get quite steep quickly, and can make your eyeballs pop out of your head.
+Prices can get quite steep quickly, making your eyeballs pop out of your head.

 5th Wheel vs Travel Trailer